rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Perhaps not surprisingly, theorists are not all equally disappointed about logical software defects.
 Explaining this diversity is a price I have to pay for bundling all theorists together.
-Think physics, it is very theoretical, yet theoretical physicists are happy to do crazy mathematically unsound things before they pat themselves in the back.
+Think physics, it is very theoretical, yet theoretical physicists are happy to do hand waving arguments.
 In contrast, there is no such thing as "a partially correct" in mathematics.
 IMO, this stricter view plays a role in how some of us approach programming.

 Alice: "We have a concurrency issue in our code"